Create the Charm directory $ mkdir hello-operator; cd hello-operator # Initialise the Charm directory $ charmcraft init

-This section will guide you through the process of initialising an empty Charm template, and explain the purpose of each file.
+This section will guide you through the process of initialising an empty Charm template (which defaults to creating a Kubernetes charm), and explain the purpose of each file.

-To get started, let’s create a new Charm named
+To get started, first ensure that you have an appropriate Development Environment for a Charmed Operator, then create a new Charm named

-hello-operator, placing the template in its own directory:
+hello-operator, generating the template in its own directory:

-# Create the Charm directory $ mkdir hello-operator # Initialise the Charm directory $ charmcraft init --project-dir hello-operator --name hello-operator
+# Create the Charm directory $ mkdir hello-operator; cd hello-operator # Initialise the Charm directory $ charmcraft init

 This will create a skeleton directory structure, described below: